 Spain has three institutes: PLOCAN, CSIC and SOCIB, of which CSIC and SOCIB work closely together.
-The Spanish fleet consists of 6 Slocums, 3 Seagliders, 1 Spray and 1 wave-glider.
+The Spanish Armada consists of 6 Slocums, 3 Seagliders and 1 Spray.

-CSIC/SOCIB has a new laboratory, a lab-in-a-van, pressure chamber, 1 ship (24 m coastal vessels) and a high-speed zodiac.
+CSIC/SOCIB has a new laboratory, a lab-in-a-van, pressure chamber, 2 ships (24 m coastal vessels) and a high-speed zodiac.